LunarLaurus/ArrStalledHandler/README.md

 -   **Automatic Handling of Stalled Downloads**:
     -   Detect stalled downloads based on error messages from Radarr/Sonarr/Lidarr/Readarr queues.
     - Detect download stuck on "Downloading Metadata" in qBittorrent and treat them as stalled.
+    - Detect downloads that complete with "No files found are eligible for import" in clients, treat them as stalled.
     -   Perform configurable actions such as:
         -   Remove the stalled download.
         -   Blocklist the stalled download.